CJFisk/RPi-Camera-Control/README.md

   * Checks all commands
 * ADJUST <setting> <value>
   * Adjusts a setting for the RPi camera
-  * Currently, the only setting available is rotation, which can be set to 0º, 90º, 180º, or 270º
+  * Currently, the only setting available is *rotation*, which can be set to 0º, 90º, 180º, or 270º
 * COUNT <medium>
-  * Returns a count of photos or videos taken thus far
+  * Returns a count of *photos* or *videos* taken thus far
 * PAN <angle>
-  * Pans the servo to an angle between 30º-150º
+  * Pans the servo to an *angle* between 30º-150º
 * TILT <angle>
-  * Tilts the servo to an angle between 30º-150º
+  * Tilts the servo to an *angle* between 30º-150º
 * START_VIDEO
   * Begins recording
   * Once recording, the only valid commands are END_VIDEO, STATUS, PAN, and TILT